codely8/codely8/README.md

 I am Rebecca (Nick Name - Codely), a self-taught to be Front-end dev and Graphic Designer.
-I am a fan of Disney Cars.

 **What i Know**